How to Build the Perfect Beach Day Outfit Without Overpacking

 Start With Pieces That Do More Than One Job

-The main trick to not overpacking is wearing items that can be used in various ways.
+The key to not overpacking is choosing items that can be worn in multiple ways.

 Think About Fabric First